 - Go for a walk: After a long day, it is crucial for you to go out and get your body moving.
 I am sure you have heard this many times, but taking a walk in the woods (or anywhere) can really benefit your body, mind, spirit, and boost your self confidence to help you maintain a healthy lifestyle.
-In order for you to be more productive in your endeavours, you need to make sure you include a little walk- time in your routine.
+In order for you to be more productive in your endeavors, you need to make sure you include a little walk- time in your routine.

 - Read a good book: Successful people read everyday.
 They all know the importance of educating themselves every single day in order to achieve better results in their professional and personal lives.
 By reading, I don’t mean your textbooks as that you already do throughout the day.
-Reading good literature is absolutely essential to your wellbeing.
+Reading good literature is absolutely essential to your well being.
 Reading will not only make you more likely to succeed, but if you do it before going to bed, it can really help you to reduce stress and progressively calm you down.
 It is also really useful for improving your creative cognitive thinking.

 - Identify your three biggest rocks: It will be very easy to get sidetracked from your vision if you don’t have a plan.
 You need to know what’s important so that you don’t just do busy work instead of doing effective work.
 Identifying your three biggest rocks (difficult tasks) for the next day allows you to head into the day with much clarity and direction.
 To determine your biggest rocks, ask yourself, If I don’t get anything else done tomorrow, what are the three biggest and most effective tasks that could move me closer to my goals?
 Answering this question will allow you to take your big goal and break it down into manageable daily tasks, which will prevent any potential diversion from your big goal.
 For you it could be any subject or topic from your UPSC syllabus.
 Set a daily alarm to write out your three biggest rocks for the next day before going to be bed.